mountaineerbr/shellChatGPT/man/README.md

 Folding the response at white spaces may not worked correctly if the user has changed his terminal tabstop setting.
-Reset it with command `tabs -8` or `reset` before starting the script, or set one of these in the script configuration file.
+Reset it with command
+\`\`tabs -8’’ or \`\`reset’’ before starting the script, or set one of these in the script configuration file.

+If folding does not work well at all, try exporting envar `$COLUMNS` before script execution.

 Bash truncates input on “\000” (null).